thereseohanlon/java-training-revenue/README.md

 * [Packages] - Classes are stored in packages.
 They help to logically organize our code.
 * [Variables] - Variables are used in all programming languages to store data.
 * [Classes] - Classes are a how we represent our data.
+* [Initializing Classes] - How to create a new object.
 * [Methods] - These allow us to perform operations on our classes.
 * [Strings] - Strings represent sentences and allow us to represent information.